 Breakfast and lunches are served as part of the total educational program at Barberton City Schools.
+Breakfast and lunch prices will be announced at the start of school.
 There is financial help available for all students' families who cannot afford the price of the meal.
-Applications can be obtained from your school office.
+This includes a hot regular lunch in all buildings or pizza lunch or sub lunch at middle school and high school.
+Ala carte items are not included with the free/reduced meal program.
+Paper applications can be obtained from your school office or by going to the Barberton City School district homepage Food Service Department.
+We recommend families can apply online by going to: payschoolscentral.com, click on register, select I am a parent and follow the prompts.
+You must have your child(ren's) student ID number to take advantage of this option.
 Qualifying families should return the completed applications to the school office as soon as possible.
-A NEW APPLICATION MUST BE FILLED OUT EACH SCHOOL YEAR, before September 25, 2020.
-Families can apply online by going to: payschoolscentral.com, click on register, select I am a parent and follow the prompts.
-You must have your child(ren's) student ID number to take advantage of this option.
-Children who were free or reduced last year, will need to login to payschoolscentral.com and update their information.
-Students will automatically change to paid lunch status if application is not updated before September 25, 2020.
+A NEW APPLICATION MUST BE FILLED OUT EACH SCHOOL YEAR, before September 15.
+Parent/Guardian whose children were free or reduced-previously will need to login to payschoolscentral.com and update their information.
+Students will automatically change to paid meal status if application is not updated before September 15.

-Each student will have an I.D. number that will only be used for buying school breakfast, lunch or milk.
-Students will be permitted to pay for their meals in advance, reducing the chance of lost or stolen lunch money.
+Each student will have an I.D. number and/or ID card that will only be used for buying school breakfast, lunch or extra milk or ala carte items.
+Students are permitted to pay for their meals in advance.
 Prepayment can be made by sending cash or a check made payable to the school cafeteria.
 Money will only be deducted when the student uses the account.
-Barberton City Schools also offers Pay Schools Central Program.
-To access this convenient program, log onto www.payschoolscentral.com and select the "Sign Up" option from the menu.
+Barberton City Schools also offers Pay Schools Central Program (the same program for free/reduced meal applications).
+Using his program will reduce the chance of lost or stolen money for meals.
+To access this convenient program, log onto payschoolscentral.com and select the "Sign Up" option from the menu.
 The screen will guide you through the process to establish your account.
 We strongly encourage families to sign up for the auto replenishment option which automatically adds an amount of money you set when the balance reaches a low amount.
 This will ensure your child(ren) will always have funds to purchase their meals.
-For students not wishing to have the convenience of having monies on account, the computer will act like a cash register and accept cash through the line.
+Money will only deducted when the student makes a purchase.
+For students not wishing to have the convenience of having money on their account, the computer will act like a cash register and accept cash through the line.